 In Fig.~\ref{fig:mr}, we display the mass-radius relations of SSs with different choices of $N_{\rm q}$, $n_{\rm s}$, and $\epsilon$.
 Because the EoS of SSs in the Lennard-Jones model is quite stiff and the maximal mass of SSs can be over $3M_{\odot}$ for large parameter space~\citep{Xu:2018zdo,Lu:2018kls}.
 The discoveries of massive pulsars, PSR~J0348+0432~\citep{Antoniadis1233232} and PSR~J0740$+$6620~\citep{Fonseca:2021wxt}, at $\sim2 \,M_{\odot}$ via pulsar timing support the stiffness property and more massive ones (e.g., $\geq 2.5 \, M_{\odot}$) are expected for our model.

 SSs are self-bounded by strong interactions.
 The trend of the mass-radius relation is basically the same as that of QSs.
 We can understand it with the help of the adiabatic index $\Gamma$ shown in the lower panel of Fig.~\ref{fig:eos}.
 At low densities, $\Gamma \rightarrow \infty$ and the gravitational field is weak, which leads to $R \propto M^{1 / 3}$.
 As the central densities become larger, the GR effect becomes dominant and it results in the formation of a maximal mass.
-At high densities, the deconfined quarks in QSs become relativistic and the stars are mainly supported by the Fermi degeneracy pressure.
-The EoS is soft with a much lower $\Gamma$, which leads to a lower maximal mass.
-While for SSs, the hardcore can produce a strong repulsive force at short distances.
-The adiabatic index $\Gamma$ is much larger and maximal mass $\gtrsim 3\,M_{\odot}$ is possible.
+For QSs, the quarks are nearly free and the interactions are added in a perturbative way.
+As the central density increases, the quarks become more and more relativistic and the EoS is softened with $\Gamma \rightarrow 4/3$.
+Therefore, the maximal mass can hardly reach $2\,M_{\odot}$~\citep{Lattimer:2000nx}.
+While for SSs, the quarks are grouped into non-relativistic clusters and the interactions between strangeons are non-perturbative.
+We conjecture that the hardcore exists for strangeons just like that for nuclei \citep{Ishii:2006ec,Wilczek2007}, and use the Lennard-Jones model to characterize this important feature.
+The hardcore will make the EoS very stiff.
+The adiabatic index $\Gamma$ is much larger than QSs at high densities (see Fig.~\ref{fig:eos}).
+Therefore, the maximal mass $\gtrsim 3\,M_{\odot}$ is possible.